Benton, Illinois: 2020 census

+Income and poverty

 The median income for a household in the city was $44,795, and the median income for a family was $57,305.
 Males had a median income of $40,025 versus $32,923 for females.
 The per capita income for the city was $27,932.
 About 10.3% of families and 14.7% of the population were below the poverty line, including 10.4% of those under age 18 and 14.5% of those age 65 or over.

 Media

 Newspapers

 Benton and surrounding areas are served by two weekly local newspapers, The Benton News and The Benton Gazette.
 Other newspapers such as The Southern Illinoisan serve Benton and much wider areas surrounding it.

 Television news

 Benton does not have any news channels broadcast from the city.
 Many news channels still do serve the Benton, Illinois area.
 WSIL (channel 3), KFVS (channel 12), and Fox 23 (channel 23) are among the most popular channels that provide some local news for Benton.